This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

 This recipe is a must try and sure to be a family favorite.
-It goes with pretty much anything, takes minutes to prepare and the recipe is budget friendly.
+This roasted vegetables goes with pretty much anything, takes minutes to prepare and the recipe is budget friendly.
+You may also love Instant Pot Mashed Red Potatoes and Foil Pack Grilled Red Potatoes for other delicious side dishes.

 • Red Potatoes – The potatoes need to be washed and cut in half.